bgmwaring/bgmwaring/README.md

 ### Currently Working On
 I am currently studying mathematics with a focus on machine learning, working on developing optimisation techniques using python.

-I am also working on Technical Analysis software, using optimastion to provide financial solutions.
+I am also working on Technical Analysis software, using machine learning techniques to provide financial solutions.
 <!--
 **bgmwaring/bgmwaring** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.